Unity-Technologies/BoatAttack/README.md

-**_Note:This repository is now a fork, the original has been moved to https://github.com/Unity-Technologies/BoatAttack_**
 **_Note:This repository uses GitLFS, to use this repo you need to pull via Git and make sure GitLFS is installed locally_**

 # Boat Attack